binomialhq/poly/doc/SPECIFICATION.md

 | cookie   | The parameter is passed as a cookie.                        |

-`path` applies to parameterized endpoints, where the value of the attribute will replace some template variable.
-For example, if an expression declares some URL endpoint such as `items/{itemId}`, the template `itemId` would be replaced by some value `itemId` with a `path` Location attribute.
+`path` applies to parameterized endpoints, where the value of the attribute will replace some Path Template variable.
+For example, if an expression declares some URL endpoint such as `items/{itemId}`, the Path Template `itemId` would be replaced by some value `itemId` with a `path` Location attribute.

 The semantic value of the Location attribute under the context of non-HTTP